 Below is a list of the 5 problems we will address in this post.

-A table of contents for issues with tenant screening services
+Table of contents for dangers with tenant screening services

 - Instant Data Comes With Instant Errors